 Innovative Models of Physical Therapist Practice in the US (.pdf)

-An exploration of innovative practice models within the United States was conducted by APTA in 2010 to enhance our knowledge base and to provide an initial starting point for clinicians to implement or further investigate new models of physical therapist care delivery.
+In 2010, APTA conducted an exploration of innovative practice models within the United States to enhance our knowledge base and to provide an initial starting point for clinicians to implement or further investigate new models of physical therapist care delivery.

 International Summit on Direct Access and Advanced Scope of Practice